Welcome to today's edition of the Rush 24-7 podcast.

 Because I think this is a very important point here.

-The country does not want to do the job of being president.
+He does not want to do the job of being president.

-He is here as a full-fledged ideologue to Remake.
+He is here as a full-fledged ideologue to remake.

-In fact, there's a great piece today in The American Spectator.
+In fact, there's a great piece today in the American Spectator.

 Let me find this.

-And I put this near the yes.
+And I put this nearly.

-It is by uh Robert Weisberg.
+It is by Robert Weisberg.

-Let listen to this.
+Listen to this.

 This is how this starts.